ang9009/polaroids/README.md

 1. Run `npm run setup` in the root directory

-2. Create .env files in the root, bot, and db-api directories
+2. Create .env files in the root, bot, and backend directories

    The `.env` file in the `bot` directory should look like this: